groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/net/groupdocs.viewer.options/spreadsheetoptions/leftmargin/_index.md

 ---
 title: LeftMargin
 second_title: GroupDocs.Viewer for .NET API Reference
-description: To set left margin of the worksheet when converting to pdf if less than 0 then default convert value is used
+description: Sets the left margin of a page when converting to PDF.
 type: docs
 weight: 100
 url: /net/groupdocs.viewer.options/spreadsheetoptions/leftmargin/
 ---
 ## SpreadsheetOptions.LeftMargin property

-To set left margin of the worksheet when converting to pdf if less than 0 then default convert value is used
+Sets the left margin of a page when converting to PDF.

 ```csharp
 public double LeftMargin { get; set; }
 ```

+### Remarks

+If the parameter is less than 0, then the default value is used.
+For details, see the [documentation](https://docs.groupdocs.com/viewer/net/specify-rendering-options/#set-worksheet-margins-in-the-output-pdf-pages).

 ### See Also